Problem Solving: integrated methodologies, tools and applications in Lean consulting

 c.
 Define the future state and goals to be achieved

 d.
-Define the causes Of the problemIdentify possible corrective actions.
+Define the causes of the problemIdentify possible corrective actions

 e.
-Identify possible corrective actions
+Identify the possible corrective actions

-f.
-Validate corrective actions
+f.Validate corrective actions

 This is the problem setting phase.
 It is a key stage because how the problem is defined influences the set of alternatives for the solution

-• Act effectively to its resolution through the proper identification and subsequent elimination of its causes
+• act effectively to its resolution through the proper identification and subsequent elimination of its causes

-• Highlight the crucial aspects on which to focus attention
+• highlight the crucial aspects on which to focus attention

-• Reduce wasted energy devoted to activities inconsistent with the nature of the problem
+• reduce wasted energy devoted to activities inconsistent with the nature of the problem

-• Contribute to the definition of criteria for the effectiveness of solutions
+• contribute to the definition of criteria for the effectiveness of solutions

-PHASE 2 - DO
+PhASE 2 - DO

 • In defining the corrective action to be implemented, it is important to ask: